piranna/piranna.github.io/pages/about.md

   [Councilbox](https://www.councilbox.com/), June 2021:

   > Jesus was working with us at Councilbox in a very ambitious project to
   > replace our video conferencing server.
-His experience at webrtc helped us
+His experience with WebRTC helped us
   > complete the migration of our video infrastructure to Mediasoup.

 - [Juan Searle](https://www.linkedin.com/in/juansearle), CTO at